-Around six years ago, I adopted the motto “Learn, change, grow.”
+Around eight years ago, I adopted the motto “Learn, change, grow.”

 As a teenager in a competitive high school, I was already beginning to grapple with the fickleness of goal-setting.
 When you fall short of a goal, you second-guess the past and become vulnerable to self-doubt; but when you achieve a goal, you are left in a temporary lull, lacking forward momentum.
 I have matured immeasurably since I graduated high school, but one thing has stayed constant: my process-driven approach to life.
 Time has proven that this is a healthy, productive mindset for me.
 I still set goals, of course, but I don’t rely on them alone.
 I will never consider my day wasted if I have managed to learn one new thing or take one step forward towards the future.